scotty-c/kubernetes-security-workshop/securing-our-pods/securing.md

           runAsUser: 1000
 EOF
 ```

+Once the deployment has finished we should we will again exec into the container as we did above and run `whoami` agian.
+What changed ?
+now lets run `su` and then `whoami`

+Lets clean up again with `kubectl delete deployments.apps webapp-deployment`

 ### Read only file system

+In the original hack we defaced the website as we could modify the `index.html` file.
+One easy way to fix this is to make the filesystem read only.
+Run the below deployment
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2